blu3tan/rock_paper_scissors/README.md

 -   The ascii emoji are from [Dysfunc](https://github.com/dysfunc/ascii-emoji)

 I have hidden (not quite) the credits inside the design as an easter egg.
-I also left at the bottom of this readme the old notes written on the first stage of this project.

 Enjoy.